axone-protocol/axoned/docs/command/okp4d_query_txs.md

 ### Options

 ```
       --events string      list of transaction events in the form of {eventType}.{eventAttribute}={value}
+      --grpc-addr string   the gRPC endpoint to use for this chain
+      --grpc-insecure      allow gRPC over insecure channels, if not TLS the server must use TLS
       --height int         Use a specific height to query state at (this can error if the node is pruning state)
   -h, --help               help for txs
       --limit int          Query number of transactions results per page returned (default 100)
       --node string        &lt;host&gt;:&lt;port&gt; to Tendermint RPC interface for this chain (default "tcp://localhost:26657")
   -o, --output string      Output format (text|json) (default "text")
       --page int           Query a specific page of paginated results (default 1)
 ```

 ### Options inherited from parent commands